albatrocity/fullbloods/src/lyrics/warrior-2.md

 ---

 Free myself enough to stand
-From the morning’s frozen hand
+From the morning's frozen hand
-Something’s gotta give
+Something's gotta give
-I don’t wanna live like this
+I don't wanna live like this

-Lookin for a way to improve
+Looking for a way to improve
 Safe inside my private room
-No one lookin in
+With no one looking in
-No one callin me a fool
+No one calling me a fool

-Well I can't really see what you're doing
+But I can't really see what you're doing
-But I've gotta follow through
+And I've gotta follow through
-How’s my warrior 2?
+How's my warrior two?

 Do my best to keep up slack
-But I can tell you’re holding back
+But I can tell you're holding back
-Don’t need to get along
+No need to get along
-Just tell me what I’m doing wrong
+Just tell me what I'm doing wrong

+Cuz I can't really see what you're doing
+And I've gotta follow through
+How's my warrior two?

 If I really think I've got it
 Would you tell me true